Ocean Carbon & Biogeochemistry

 Ardian Rizal’s research interest is in the area of physical oceanography process and how it explains the interconnected system of the Earth.
 After graduation from his bachelor’s study in Bandung Institute of Technology, Indonesia, he became an academic assistant at the same institution.
 His work was to describe the wind-wave climate characteristics and its potential as a renewable energy in the Indonesian Seas.
 He utilized numerical simulation along with the observation from buoy and altimetry satellites to assess the model’s fidelity.
 Currently, he is in the 2nd year of his master’s study in the division of Marine Science at the University of Southern Mississippi.
 He is examining the tidal influences on the mechanism of circulation in the west Mississippi Sound as his theses project under the supervision of Dr. Jerry Wiggert.

 On the course: It was a blast!
 The program serves as a comprehensive foundation for the acquisition, data analysis, and visualization of the imagery and altimetry satellite geophysical product.
 The course was delivered with a perfect balance of lectures and practical activities.
 I feel I can independently navigate myself to do my own project after the program.
-Outside of the course, there are a lot of fantastic things to do with amazing participants from diverse backgrounds such as exploring the gorgeous gorges, visiting the renowned ornithology lab of Cornell, and many more.
+Outside of the course, there are a lot of fantastic things to do with amazing participants such as exploring the gorgeous gorges, visiting the renowned ornithology lab of Cornell, and many more.
 I am full of gratitude to Dr. Bruce for the amazing stories and guidance, the helpful and patient teaching assistants: Danielle and Nour, and OCB for the wonderful opportunity to participate in this course.
 This program is highly recommended to any marine scientists who want to do remote sensing studies or learn useful tools of Python and SeaDAS through UNIX environment for ocean studies.

 Meg Yoder is a 4th year PhD student at Boston College.
 Her research focuses on the biological, chemical, and physical processes that govern the flux of carbon between the surface ocean, deep ocean, and atmosphere in the subpolar North Atlantic.
 Her current research in the Irminger Sea uses autonomous sensor data from Ocean Observatories Initiative including pH, pCO2, oxygen, and chlorophyll, as well as lab measurements.